Darren Ottaway, the Town of Pelham’s Chief Administrative Officer, has been dismissed by Pelham Town Council, effective immediately.

 Sources knowledgeable about council’s thinking say that the CAO’s termination was only a matter of time, pointing to conflicting vacation schedules having prevented earlier action for lack of a council quorum.

-With all councillors finally in town, Junkin called a special meeting for 10 AM Saturday morning.
+With all councillors finally in town, Junkin called a special meeting for 10 AM Saturday.
 In addition to council, Town Clerk Nancy Bozzato and two representatives from the Town’s primary legal firm were in attendance.
 Discussion was brief, with the meeting concluded by about 10:45.